RogerHuba/roger_python_guide/class_28/facilitator.md

 > ANSWER: Content Delivery Network
 > Media rich companies use them all the time: Netflix, ESPN etc.
 > Lag matters, Disney does not just have a server in LA to service China.
 Can mention load servers and content that does not change Django refers to this as static
-> In order to handle this, you need to add {% load static %}
+> In order to handle this, you need to add {% load static %} to the top of the base.html
 > You will also need to create a folder called static
 > Then add your style.css file there
 > While I am running in development mode, I will use my static folder.
 In my case right here I am using bootstrap so I could get away with not loading static.